COPPER COUNTRY COMMUNITY ARTS CENTER

 Letterpress Studio

 Take a certification class to use the CCCAC Letterpress studio during open studio hours.
-Fee: $35 per 3 hours press time; payment required before a project begins.
+Fee: $35 per 3 hours press time, you provide your own paper and contribute to the ink supply.
+Payment required before a project begins.
+See more on our Letterpress Studio page.

 ABOUT OUR INSTRUCTORS